HungryHowies/Wazuh-and-Zitadel-Setup/wazuh sso setup.md

 ```
 ### Configure section "saml_auth_domain"

-Get the exchange_key needed for OpenSearch, you need to create a service_user in Zitadel.
+Get the exchange_key needed for Wazuh , you need to create a service_user in Zitadel.

 Login to Zitadel Dashboard then navigate to Organization --> Users.